My Photo

 Biography

 If you invite me to speak, I'll be honored and will work to make it happen or help you find someone who can.
 I accept travel expenses but do not accept honoraria or gifts worth more than $25.
-I typically speak on audience behavior online, individual and aggregate, exhibited by adult women and men, including niche interest and lifechange.
+I typically speak on audience behavior online, individual and aggregate, exhibited by adult women and men, including niche interest and life-change.
 My particular expertise is on women and the Internet.
-But I have opinions about everything, so just ask. :)

 In the spirit of full disclosure--and in a nod to our small world--I should note that my partner in matters both on- and off-line is Christopher Carfi.
 I'm a resident of the San Francisco Bay Area, but I still miss my hometown, Missoula, Montana.